isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 transition to the ``partner-down`` state even though the partner is still operating.
-On the other hand, selecting too high a value may result in never transitioning to the ``partner-down`` state if the DHCP traffic in the network is very low (e.g. at nighttime), because the number of distinct clients trying to communicate with the server could be lower than the ``max-unacked-clients`` setting.
+On the other hand, selecting too high a value may result in never transitioning to the ``partner-down`` state if the DHCP traffic in the network is very low (e.g. at night), because the number of distinct clients trying to communicate with the server could be lower than the ``max-unacked-clients`` setting.